Lake Vermilion Dam

 Based on the results of our analysis and inspections, we recommended replacement of the gates and bridge, the installation of post-tensioned anchors, and spillway capacity upgrades.
 Our detailed gate inspection and hydraulic analysis were used to develop a prioritized replacement sequence.
 We developed an alternatives analysis for gate and bridge replacement as well as to improve spillway capacity and global stability of the dam.
 A site-specific probable maximum precipitation (PMP) study was performed and resulted in reduced design inflows and a significant cost savings for potential spillway capacity upgrades.

-Tackled through a phased approach, the dam’s rehabilitation is nearing completion.
+The dam’s rehabilitation was tackled through a phased approach.
 Phase 1 (2018) included interim repairs to the gates based on the hands-on inspection, a subsurface exploration, and early contractor involvement during rehabilitation design for constructability reviews and cost-estimating.
 Phase 2 (2019–2020) included replacing the radial gates, trash gate, and bridge and the installation of temporary ballast blocks to compensate for a reduction of stabilizing weight during construction.
 Phase 3 (2020) included the installation of 26 post-tensioned anchors to improve the stability of the concrete dam and the removal of ballast blocks.
-Phase 4 is planned to include spillway hydraulic capacity upgrades.